-Managing Director, currently working in Switzerland
+Managing Director, Programs, currently working in Switzerland

 Ann Canavan is a senior health professional with interests in psychology, international health, and development management.
 She has worked in and travelled to over 30 countries since she left her home country of Ireland in 1984.
 Her diverse background and experience in development and humanitarian work enables her to advocate for populations affected by conflict and natural disasters and support low to middle income countries recovering from crises while contributing to development approaches.